-Don Mueang International Airport has two terminals.
+Don Mueang Airport has two terminals.
 Terminal 1 is for International flights and Terminal 2 for domestic flights.
 Terminal 2 has recently been refurbished and is shiny and modern.
-Don Mueang is Bangkok’s 2nd airport and mainly handles International departures and domestic services of low-cost airlines.
+Don Muang Airport is Bangkok’s 2nd airport and is a hub for domestic flights in Thailand.
+There are also International departures to regional destinations. and domestic services of low-cost airlines.
 Air Asia, Nok Air, and Thai Lion Air all arrive and leave exclusively from here.

 Miracle Co-Working Space

-There is a good choice of shops, cafe, and restaurants such as Starbucks, Burger King, Subway and McDonald’s along with the 24 hour Magic Garden 2 international food court on the 2nd floor of Terminal 2.
-Magic Garden 2 has a cheap Thai food court style section as well as more expensive fast food brands.
+There is a good choice of shops, cafe, and restaurants such as Starbucks, Burger King, Subway and McDonald’s.
 There are more restaurants on floor 4.
-The cheapest food is at the Magic Garden 1 food court in Terminal 2 on level 3 just inside the car park building past the 7-11 though it is only open from 06.00-22.00.
+The Don Mueang Airport Food Court is called Magic Garden.
+There are two branches, a 24-hour international food court on the 2nd floor of Terminal 2.
+It has a cheap Thai street food style section as well as more expensive fast food brands.
+The other Don Mueang Airport food court is called Magic Garden 1.
+It’s in Terminal 2 on level 3 just inside the car park building past the 7-11 though it is only open from 06.00-22.00.
 Meals cost 50-80 baht and coffee is 30 baht.
+It’s the cheapest place to eat at the airport.
 There is also a 24 hour 7-11 just before the food court.
-These are the cheapest places to buy food and drink at the airport.

 Magic Garden 2 Food Court (24 hours)